DexterHaxxor/DexterHaxxor/README.md

 ### 👋 Hi, I'm DexterHaxxor

 **🦊 I'm a Czech student and programmer.**
-- 🎨 I'm experienced with a wide variety of topics:
+- 🎨 Non-exhaustive list of things I've worked with:
   - Systems programming
   - Programming language development
   - Minecraft modding and plug-ins
   - Discord bots
   - Web development
-- 📚 I have learned most of this stuff myself
+- 📚 Most of my programming skills are self-taught

 **📖 My programming languages**
 - I love using
+  - Rust
   - C#
-  - Rust
   - JavaScript, TypeScript
   - Lua
 - I also know how to use